Blinken, Russian top diplomat speak about Griner, Whelan

 Russia has for years expressed interest in the release of Bout, a Russian arms dealer once labeled the “Merchant of Death.”
 He was sentenced to 25 years in prison in 2012 on charges that he schemed to illegally sell millions of dollars in weapons.

+“They are going to drag this out and try to humiliate us as much as they can,” said Ian Kelly, a retired career diplomat who served as U.S. ambassador to Georgia in the Obama and Trump administrations.
+“I don’t think it goes along with (the administration’s) overall policy.”

+Kelly said the request for a call is “counterproductive to our broader effort to isolate Russia.”

-Vladimir Isachenkov in Moscow and Eric Tucker in Washington contributed to this report.
+Associated Press writers Vladimir Isachenkov in Moscow and Ellen Knickmeyer and Eric Tucker in Washington contributed to this report.

 Credit: Andrew Harnik